razu1991/cinewsportal/readme.rst

 Installation
 ************

-Download This Project And Set Up Database Change Config File And Database File And Set Your Database Information
+Download This Project And Import Database File From Database Folder.
+Change Config File And Database File And Set Your Database Information

 *******
 License